Iver Huitfeldt-class frigate: Design

-The frigates are compatible with the Royal Danish Navy's StanFlex modular mission payload system used in the Absalons, and they are designed with slots for six modules.
-Each of the four StanFlex positions on the missile deck is able to accommodate the Mark 41 8-cell Harpoon launcher module, or the 12-cell Mark 56 Evolved SeaSparrow Missile (ESSM) Vertical Launching System (VLS).
+The frigates are compatible with the Royal Danish Navy's StanFlex modular mission payload system used in the Absalons, and they are designed with slots for six modules, four of which on the missile deck.
+These positions usually accommodate the Mark 141 8-cell Harpoon launcher module, or the 12-cell Mark 56 Evolved SeaSparrow Missile (ESSM) Vertical Launching System (VLS), in addition to a fixed 32-cell Mark 41 vertical launching system replacing the 5th module located there on the Absalons.

 The Absalon-class ships are primarily designed for command, support, and ASW roles, with a large ro-ro deck.
-The three new Iver Huitfeldt-class frigates are equipped for an air defence role with Standard Missiles, as well as the potential to use Tomahawk cruise missiles, a first for the Royal Danish Navy.
+The three newer Iver Huitfeldt-class frigates are equipped for an air defence role with Standard Missiles, as well as the potential to use Tomahawk cruise missiles, a first for the Royal Danish Navy.

-The ships were constructed in blocks in Estonia and Lithuania.
+The ships were constructed in blocks in Estonia and Lithuania to control costs.
 These blocks were then towed to the Odense Steel Shipyard where they were assembled.
+The ships are built to DNV standards.

 Anti-air warfare

 Most of the weapons for the three ships were reused from the previous s and the s.
 Other components were reused to keep the cost at a minimum.

 These ships share their anti-air warfare suite with the Royal Netherlands Navy's frigates and the German Navy's frigates.
 The sensors of this suite include the long range surveillance radar SMART-L (passive electronically scanned array) and the multi-function radar APAR active electronically scanned array.

 The SMART-L and APAR are highly complementary in the sense that SMART-L is an L band radar, providing very long range surveillance.
 APAR is an I band radar, providing precise target tracking, a highly capable horizon search capability, and missile guidance using the Interrupted Continuous Wave Illumination (ICWI) technique, allowing guidance of 32 semi-active radar homing missiles in flight simultaneously, including 16 in the terminal guidance phase.

 The primary anti-air weapons are the medium-range ESSM and the area defence SM-2 IIIA.
 The Mk 41 VLS is used to house and launch these missiles.
 Depending on the number of Harpoon launchers installed, up to 24 ESSMs and 32 SM-2 IIIAs or SM-6s may be carried.

 In 2025, the Royal Danish Navy began replacing its Harpoon missile systems on Iver Huitfeldt-class frigates with Naval Strike Missiles (NSM), through a 2.1 billion NOK deal with Norway's Kongsberg Defence & Aerospace.
 The upgrade aims to enhance Denmark's long-range strike capabilities and aligns its systems with NATO standards.